-Example: Multiple evens and telemetry object in single TAM object
+Example: Multiple events and telemetry object in single TAM object

 This example creates a common report and collector object.
 Creates a flow telemetry session for collecting flow stats.
 Creates two events, 1st for packet drops exceeding a percentage value and 2nd for queue thresholds.
 For 1st event simple report is generated and for 2nd a histogram report is generated.
 A TAM object is created contains telemetry and events with bind list of port/vlan/queue.
 This TAM object is attached to individual ports or vlans or queues.